 Liberia has an alarmingly high rate of teenage pregnancy, with estimates of three out of ten Liberian girls becoming unintentionally pregnant before they turn 18.
-More than 60 per cent of women and girls between the age of 15 and 49 have no satisfactory access to family planning.
+About 60 per cent of women and girls between the age of 15 and 49 have no satisfactory access to family planning.

 The West African women's movement looks back on a long history: they played a significant part in the anti-colonial resistance, in the struggles for equal rights, and in the historical protests of peace activists that led to the end of the Liberian civil war and the election of Ellen Johnson Sirleaf, Africa’s first democratically elected female president.
 However, although women play a leading role in peacebuilding and democratisation, their political participation is still very restricted.
-In the parliaments of Liberia, Sierra Leone and Ivory Coast, the proportions of women do not exceed 12 per cent.
+In the parliaments of Liberia, Sierra Leone and Ivory Coast, the proportions of women are only about 11 to 14 per cent.

 Facts & figures from our practical work

-- Liberia: ADWANGA, Medica Liberia, Rising Youth Mentorship Initiative, Women Aid Incorporated
+- Liberia: ADWANGA, medica Liberia, Rising Youth Mentorship Initiative, Women Aid

-- Sierra Leone: Action Pro, AdvocAid, Choices and Voices Foundation for Women and Girls, Forum Against Harmful Practices, Girl 2 Girl Empowerment Movement, WEAP, Women Against Violence and Exploitation in Society (WAVES)
+- Sierra Leone: AdvocAid, Choices and Voices Foundation for Women and Girls, Forum Against Harmful Practices, Girl 2 Girl Empowerment Movement, Women Against Violence and Exploitation in Society